apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSHighAvailabilityWithQJM.md

 Note: Using the Quorum Journal Manager or Conventional Shared Storage
 ---------------------------------------------------------------------

 This guide discusses how to configure and use HDFS HA using the Quorum Journal Manager (QJM) to share edit logs between the Active and Standby NameNodes.
-For information on how to configure HDFS HA using NFS for shared storage instead of the QJM, please see [this alternative guide.](./HDFSHighAvailabilityWithNFS.html)
+For information on how to configure HDFS HA using NFS for shared storage instead of the QJM, please see [this alternative guide.](./HDFSHighAvailabilityWithNFS.html).
+For information on how to configure HDFS HA with Observer NameNode, please see [this guide](./ObserverNameNode.html)

 Background
 ----------